intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/search-templates.md

 ```
 # Clause configuration

-All criterias work as "AND" clause but "OR" clause can be configured using specific plugin "orGroupSupportTemplateQueryPlugin".
+All criterias work as `AND` clause but `OR` clause can be configured using specific plugin "orGroupSupportTemplateQueryPlugin".
 1. [Plugin](../configuration/others.md) should be configured
 2. The following parameters should be added to the Search Templates
 ```xml